jesse-orange/jesse-orange.github.io/_pages/honors.md

 <font size=5>
 <b>Math</b>
 </font>

+- The Top 12 of Individual Performance in Junior Level of Youth Math Talent Boot Camp, 2024
+- Distinction of Individual Performance in Junior Level of Youth Math Talent Boot Camp, 2024
+- Distinction of Team Performance in Junior Level of Youth Math Talent Boot Camp, 2024
 - My name in International Student Honor Roll of Canadian Euclid Mathematics Contest, 2024
 - High Distinction (Top 10%) in Junior Level of Youth Math Talent Competency Evaluation, 2024
 - The top 5% on the American Mathematics Competition 10, 2023